danielabar/meblog/src/markdown/speed-up-pg-fts-with-persistent-ts-vectors.md

 **Migration**

-Creating the column alone isn’t enough.
+Creating the column alone isn't enough.
 We also need a trigger so PostgreSQL automatically updates the `tsvector` whenever the underlying text changes.

-Because this table may already be large, we’ll follow **strong_migrations** best practices to avoid blocking writes, by creating the index concurrently.
+Because this table may already be large, we'll follow **strong_migrations** best practices to avoid blocking writes, by creating the index concurrently.

 ```ruby
 class AddTsvectorColumnAndIndexToPgSearchDocuments < ActiveRecord::Migration[8.0]